 Goal / Strategy / Policy Response Indicator Baseline Target Budget (SAT\$) Main IAs Number of youth participating in these programs.
 3.2.7 Strengthen the legislative and regulatory framework to keep Establishment of a system of N/A System established.
 3,000,000 MCIT, AG, MCIL up with the fast pace of ICT, in accordance with the Information postal and online street addresses and Communications Sector Plan.
 This includes establishing a (using Street Naming and system of postal and street addresses to facilitate electronic Location Addressing) to facilitate payment gateways.
 Include the private sector in this process to electronic payment gateways. ensure policy and legislation remains current.
-[MCIT, AG, MCIL] 3.3 Improve the provision of Business Advisory Services (BASs) to start-u ps and expandi ng businesses in emerging an d sunrise sectors 3.3.1 In collaboration with SBH and other Private Sector entities Number of BAS providers with N/A At least ten (10) BAS 514,000 SBH, MCIL, MOF (e.g., SCCI, BLP) increase the number and capability of BAS specialised skills in the sunrise providers. providers with specialised skills in the sunrise sectors.
+[MCIT, AG, MCIL] · · · 3.3 Improve the provision of Business - - 3.3.1 In collaboration with SBH and other Private Sector entities Number of BAS providers with N/A At least ten (10) BAS 514,000 SBH, MCIL, MOF (e.g., SCCI, BLP) increase the number and capability of BAS specialised skills in the sunrise providers. providers with specialised skills in the sunrise sectors.
 Where sectors. necessary, seek support from SBH and BLP for overseas training At least two (2) trainings of BAS providers or bring BAS trainers/ mentors to Samoa.
 [SBH, Number of trainings conducted for annually.
 MCIL, MOF] Samoa BAS providers.
-At least four (4) BAS Number of BAS providers with providers attending. specialised skills in the sunrise sectors attending the trainings.
-3.3.2 Provide BASs and incubators on a cost-sharing basis to new Number of BAS providers N/A At least ten (10) BAS 8,500,000 CBS, DBS, MOF, and expanding firms operating in the sunrise sectors, in supporting new and expanding providers.
-MCIL conjunction with improved access to financial services (under firms in the sunrise sectors, with Strategy 3.5).
+At least four (4) BAS Number of BAS providers with providers attending. specialised skills in the sunrise 3.3.2 Provide BASs and incubators on a cost-sharing basis to new sectors attending the trainings.
+Number of BAS providers N/A At least ten (10) BAS 8,500,000 CBS, DBS, MOF, and expanding firms operating in the sunrise sectors, in supporting new and expanding IN/A providers.
+8,500,000 MCIL conjunction with improved access to financial services (under firms in the sunrise sectors, with providers.
+WICIL Strategy 3.5).
 [CBS, DBS, MOF, MCIL] improved access to financial At least two (2) incubators. services.
 At least thirty (30) new firms Number of incubators on a cost- utilising BAS. sharing basis developed.
-At least thirty (30) new firms Number of new and expanding completing the incubator firms in the sunrise sectors programs. utilising the BAS services.
+5 At least thirty (30) new firms Number of new and expanding completing the incubator firms in the sunrise sectors programs. utilising the BAS services.
 Number of new and expanding firms in the sunrise sectors who have completed the incubator programs.